fastify/fastify-mongodb/README.md

   })
 ```

-Note: the passed `db` connection will be closed when the Fastify server
+Note: the passed `client` connection will be closed when the Fastify server
-shutsdown.
+shuts down.

 ## Acknowledgements